krishav7532/Kanhaiya-Panchal/README.md

 # Kanhaiya-Panchal
-Titile_-Techg INfo ,It is a static website
+Titile-Techg INfo ,It is a static website by using bootstrap